oVirt/ovirt-site/source/feature/cumulative-rx-tx-statistics.html.md

 ### Comments and Discussion

-At the moment there don't appear to be any open issues concerning this feature.
+At the moment there don't appear to be any critical open issues concerning this feature.
 The feature is being discussed in a dedicated thread on the users@ovirt.org mailing list.

 <Category:Feature>